latextemplates/lncs-enhanced/README.md

 To have minted running properly, you have to do following steps on Windows:

 1. Install python: `choco install python` - that uses [chocolatey](https://chocolatey.org/) to install Python
-2. Install [pygments]: `pip instal pygments` - that uses the Pyhton package manager to install the pygments library
+2. Install [latexminted]: `pip instal latexminted` - that uses the Python package manager to install the minted library
 3. When latexing, use `-shell-escape`: `pdflatex -shell-escape paper`.
    You can also just execute `latexmk paper`.

-### VSCode configuration
+### VS Code configuration

 Currently, following extensions are recommended:

-- [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) to support LaTeX in VSCode and
+- [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) to support LaTeX in VS Code and
 - [LaTeX Utilities](https://marketplace.visualstudio.com/items?itemName=tecosaur.latex-utilities) to enhance LaTeX Workshop
 - [LTeX+] to have a nice spell checker that also identifies grammar issues

-Then, change the setting of LaTeX Workshop to use biber:
+Then, change the setting of LaTeX Workshop to use `biber`:

 Press <kbd>Shift</kbd>+<kbd>Ctrl</kbd>+<kbd>P</kbd> to open the command palette.
 Then type "JSON" and select "Preferences: Open Settings (JSON)" to open `settings.json`.

-Update the following lines in VSCode's `settings.json` to contain:
+Update the following lines in VS Code's `settings.json` to contain:

 ```javascript
     "latex-workshop.latex.recipes": [